-Auditions for both department and student-produced shows generally take place three times throughout the academic year; the first week of first semester in September, late October/early November, and immediately after the beginning of classes in January.
-The first round of auditions is generally scheduled on Thursday, Friday, and Saturday.
-Callbacks are on Sunday.
+Auditions for both Department and student-produced shows generally take place three times throughout the academic year; the first weekend in September, late October/early November, and immediately after the beginning of classes in January.
+Audition sign-up sheets are posted on the callboards in the back hallway of the Robsham, outside the Theatre Department office.

 September auditions determine casts for:

 Two Theatre Department productions: one, faculty-directed on the Robsham mainstage and the other, student directed Workshop production in the Bonn Studio.